 DARE TO DREAM

-By: Lisanne Lazarus
+Written by: Lisanne Lazarus

 With a golden heart and wisdom far beyond his years, Wandile Mthiyane has stolen the hearts of many around the world.

 The 23-year-old who is pursuing his masters degree in architecture, grew up in a shanty house in the small town of Phoenix in Durban.
 He admits that he was born into a home and to parents who were underprivileged.

 Despite odds stacked against him, Mthiyane knew he had to excel academically to break the chains of poverty.
 After matriculating from Solusi Adventist High School with straight A’s, Mthiyane received a bursary to study at the Durban University of Technology toward a diploma in Town Planning.

 “After a lot of hustling and praying, my high school good grades paid off and I was awarded a full scholarship to DUT,” he said shyly.